akshell/docs/ref/core/db.rst

 .. class:: Selection

-   A representation of a subset of relation variable's tuples.
-Provides methods for managing them.
+   A ``Selection`` object represents a subset of relation variable tuples and provides methods for managing them.

    .. attribute:: name